CodeWithFranco/InfinityMirror/README.md

-I joined DIY project in my company.
+I joined DIY project contest in my company.
 The theme was to create a lighting project that can sit on top of the table.
 These are my materials:

 1. Arduino Nano Every x 1